-All Zinn cranks come with a bottom bracket included in the price.
-We of course also sell cranks in standard lengths from Shimano, SRAM, Campagnolo, FSA, and many others.
+We, of course, also offer cranks in standard lengths on any of our bikes from Shimano, SRAM, Campagnolo, FSA, and many others.

 For anybody who has a question about whether they’ll have enough pedaling clearance if they buy a crank from us, we recommend taping a styrofoam block the thickness of the length difference they are considering to the bottom of their pedals and notice if or when they touch it to the road.